fuzziqersoftware/newserv/README.md

 This project includes code that was reverse-engineered by the community in ages long past, and has been included in many projects since then.
 It also includes some game data from Phantasy Star Online itself; this data was originally created by Sega.

 This project is a rewrite of a rewrite of a game server that I wrote many years ago.
 So far, it works well with PSO GC Episodes 1 & 2, and lobbies (but not games) are implemented on Episode 3.
 Some basic functionality works on PSO PC and PSO BB, but there are probably still some cases that lead to errors (which will disconnect the client).
+The proxy works well with PSO GC and PSO BB.

 Feel free to submit GitHub issues if you find bugs or have feature requests.
 I'd like to make the server as stable and complete as possible, but I can't promise that I'll respond to issues in a timely manner.